jbosstools/jbosstools-openshift/README.md

 ## Contribute fixes and features

-_=OpenShift Tools_ is open source, and we welcome anybody that wants to participate and contribute!
+_OpenShift Tools_ is open source, and we welcome anybody that wants to participate and contribute!

-If you want to fix a bug or make any changes, please log an issue in the [JBoss Tools JIRA](https://issues.jboss.org/browse/JBDE) describing the bug or new feature and give it a component type of `=openshift`.
+If you want to fix a bug or make any changes, please log an issue in the [JBoss Tools JIRA](https://issues.jboss.org/browse/JBDE) describing the bug or new feature and give it a component type of `openshift`.
 Then we highly recommend making the changes on a topic branch named with the JIRA issue number.
 For example, this command creates a branch for the JBIDE-1234 issue: